ujjwalanand1997/Ride/README.md

 The whole project was made on **Android Studio**.
 So you need to have a knowlegde of android app development on Android Studio.
 The Major Syntax must be known.
+You Should know about the java coding in order to proceed to android.

 ### Installing